openwisp/docker-openwisp/docs/ENV.md

 Additionally, you can search for the following:

+- `OPENWISP_`: All the custom openwisp module's settings.
 - `DB_`: All the database settings.
+- `INFLUXDB_`: All the InfluxDB related settings specific settings.
 - `DJANGO_`: All the django settings.
 - `EMAIL__`: All the email settings.
 (Also see `POSTFIX_`)
 - `POSTFIX_`: All the postfix settings.
 (Also see `EMAIL_`)